UniPassID/UniPass-Wallet-Docs/docs/wallet/07-compare-other-wallets.md

 **`Highly customizable security model that provides users with the security they need`**

-Thanks to UniPass Wallet’s flexible account model and support of wide range of key types, developers can set up just the right amount of security needed for accounts with different levels of asset.
+Thanks to UniPass Contract’s flexible account model and support of wide range of key types, developers can set up just the right amount of security needed for accounts with different levels of asset.
 For examples, a new account does not need extra security measures like additional guardian accounts and two-factor authentication, since the default security setting is enough.
 When users start accumulating more asset inside the account, developers can timely require the users to set up additional security measures.
 This allows developers to give users just the right amount of security, without unnecessarily sacrificing user experience for the additional security they don’t yet need.